Hegel-Archiv: Research

 This library is open to Hegel researchers and international guests as well.

 Director

 The Hegel Archives was founded in 1958 by Otto Pöggeler, who is a German representative of phenomenology and hermeneutics.

-The Director of the Hegel Archives is actually Professor Walter Jaeschke, who is also the Editor of the publication of the Collected Works of Hegel.
-He is also the author of Reason in Religion: the Foundation of Religion in Hegel's Philosophy (1986).
+The current head of Hegel Archive is Birgit Sandkaulen.
+Before her the director of Hegel Archives was Walter Jaeschke, who was also the Editor of the publication of the Collected Works of Hegel.

-Professor Jaeschke also assisted Dr. Peter C. Hodgson and a team of scholars at the University of California at Berkeley, who, in 1990, published a new translation of Hegel's Lectures on the Philosophy of Religion (1818-1831).
+Jaeschke also assisted Peter C. Hodgson and a team of scholars at the University of California at Berkeley, who, in 1990, published a new translation of Hegel's Lectures on the Philosophy of Religion (1818-1831).
 This publication radically changed the direction of 20th-century Hegel studies, according to some researchers in the Hegel Society of America.

-In the review Hegel Studien were published works by Otto Pöggeler, Ernst Bloch, Hans-Georg Gadamer, Martin Heidegger, Karl Löwith, Heinz Heimsoeth, Dieter Henrich, Annemarie Gethmann-Siefert, Walter Jaeschke, Robert Brandom, John Sallis, Robert Pippin.
+In the review section of Hegel Studien there were published works by Otto Pöggeler, Ernst Bloch, Hans-Georg Gadamer, Martin Heidegger, Karl Löwith, Heinz Heimsoeth, Dieter Henrich, Annemarie Gethmann-Siefert, Walter Jaeschke, Robert Brandom, John Sallis, Robert Pippin.